rust-lang/google-summer-of-code/README.md

 tried to make sure that all the ideas listed here would have a mentor available, but if you propose a different project, you might have to find someone who would be willing to mentor you.

+You can find some tips for applying for a Rust GSoC project [here](proposal-guide.md).

 If you would like to discuss projects ideas or anything related to the Rust Project's involvement in GSoC 2024, you can do so on the [`#gsoc`](https://rust-lang.zulipchat.com/#narrow/stream/421156-gsoc) Zulip stream.